Spectral Condition for $\mu$P under Width-Depth Scaling: Experiments

 \subsection{Feature Learning and HP Transfer}

-In this section, we compare the feature learning stability and HP transferability of SP and the proposed $\mu$P formulation.
-The main results are shown in Figure~\ref{figures: mup vs sp}, with complete results deferred to Appendix~\ref{app: Additional Experimental Details}.
+In this section, we compare the feature learning stability and HP transferability of SP and the $\mu$P formulation derived from Condition~\ref{condition: scale-invariant fl} ($k\ge 2$).
+The main results are shown in Figure~\ref{figures: mup vs sp}, with complete numerical results deferred to Appendix~\ref{app: Additional Details of Muon-Kimi-AdamW}.

-\paragraph{Feature learning.} We first examine the stability of feature learning using standard coordinate-check tests~\citep{TP5,completep,extending-mup}.
-Models are trained for $10$ steps while scaling the width $n$ or depth $L$, and we measure the RMS norm at the output of the final Transformer block $\|\vh_L\|_{\normrms}$.
+\paragraph{Feature learning.} We first examine feature-scale stability using standard coordinate-check tests~\citep{TP5,completep,extending-mup}.
+Models are trained for $10$ steps while scaling either width $n$ or depth $L$, and we measure the RMS norm at the output of the final Transformer block $\|\vh_L\|_{\normrms}$.
 As shown in Figure~\ref{figures: mup vs sp}(a,b), under SP, the feature scale grows rapidly with both width and depth.
-In contrast, $\mu$P maintains stable and scale-invariant feature scales, consistent with the $\mu$P Principle~\ref{principle: mup}.
-This confirms that the proposed $\mu$P formulation preserves stable feature learning under width-depth scaling.
+In contrast, $\mu$P maintains stable and scale-invariant feature scales, consistent with Principle~\ref{principle: mup}.
+This supports that the $\mu$P formulation derived from Condition~\ref{condition: scale-invariant fl} preserves stable feature learning under width-depth scaling.

 \paragraph{HP transfer.} We next evaluate HP transferability by training all models for 300M tokens with a batch size of 240, using a learning rate schedule with linear warmup followed by cosine decay.
-As shown in Figure~\ref{figures: mup vs sp}(c), SP exhibits substantial shifts in the optimal learning rate when width is scaled, indicating poor HP transfer.
-In contrast, $\mu$P preserves a nearly invariant optimal learning rate across both width and depth scaling (Figure~\ref{figures: mup vs sp}(c,d)).
-Such stable HP transferability can significantly reduce tuning cost when scaling model size, particularly for pretraining large models~\citep{gpt-5,team2025kimik2,llada}.
-Moreover, we note that $\mu$P consistently achieves lower loss as the width and depth increase.
+As shown in Figure~\ref{figures: mup vs sp}(c), SP exhibits substantial shifts in the optimal learning rate when width is scaled, whereas $\mu$P keeps the optimal base learning rate nearly invariant.
+Under depth scaling, $\mu$P also preserves HP transferability and achieves lower loss than SP as depth increases (Figure~\ref{figures: mup vs sp}(d)).
+These results support that Condition~\ref{condition: scale-invariant fl} provides a practical HP-transfer rule, which can significantly reduce tuning cost when scaling model size, particularly for pretraining large models~\citep{gpt-5,team2025kimik2}.